Are you a pregnant mom planning to breastfeed? Or a mother who is already nursing?

-The Affordable Care Act (commonly referred to as “Obamacare”) includes the provision of breastfeeding support and equipment to mothers “for the duration of breastfeeding” (source).
+The Patient Protection and Affordable Care Act (commonly referred to as “Obamacare” or ACA) includes the provision of breastfeeding support and equipment to mothers “for the duration of breastfeeding” (source).
 Obamacare requires not partial, but 100 percent insurance coverage of these supplies.

 So, regardless of your typical deductions, co-pays, co-insurance amounts, or other out-of-pocket costs, your insurance company must cover the full cost of these expenses – at no cost to you.